31 really useful websites for students

 One of the UK's biggest mental health charities, Mind is a great place to turn to if you or one of your mates are struggling with any mental health issues.
 The charity also has a helpline if you're in need of more immediate assistance.

 Best for: Faith and culturally sensitive support

 A charity providing help and support for young people of the Muslim faith.
 The helpline service is open seven days a week, 365 days a year (including bank holidays and Eid).
 Email and webchat services are also available.

 Best for: Debt advice

-Debtline is there to help people struggling with debt.
+The National Debtline is there to help people struggling with debt.
 You can get in touch with them by email, webchat or phone.
-Their website provides fact sheets on how to recover from debt, settlements and court proceedings.
+The website provides fact sheets on how to recover from debt, settlements and court proceedings.

 Best for: Cashback

 Save the Student